Shopify/shopify-api-js/docs/usage/oauth.md

 ## Using sessions

-Once you set up both of the above endpoints, you can navigate to `{your ngrok address}/auth` in your browser to begin OAuth.
+Once you set up both of the above endpoints, you can navigate to `<hostname>/auth` in your browser to begin OAuth, replacing `<hostname>` with either the tunnel url (e.g. ngrok, Cloudflare, etc.), or `localhost`, or the url to the running instance on a cloud platform, depending on how you are running your application.
 When it completes, you will have a Shopify session that enables you to make requests to the Admin API, for instance [the REST Admin API client](./rest.md).

 ### Loading a session while handling a request